Rethinking Mentoring Workshop Series

-NCFDD’s Rethinking Mentoring Program is a multi-part workshop series designed to help institutions create more consistent and sustainable mentoring systems.
-Rather than focusing only on individual mentor-mentee relationships, this program takes an institution-wide approach that supports leaders, faculty mentors, and mentees alike.
+NCFDD’s Rethinking Mentoring Workshop Series is designed to help institutions create more consistent and sustainable mentoring systems.
+Rather than focusing only on individual mentor-mentee relationships, this series takes an institution-wide approach that supports leaders, faculty mentors, and mentees alike.

 • Rethinking Mentoring at Your Institution | For academic leaders